Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Josh Testing the VMAX VX5 Pro's Motor Power

-Its lightning rig is also worthy of a shout-out.
+Its lighting rig is also worthy of a shout-out.
 The main headlight is bright enough for night rides, while the turn signals that flash at the ends of each handgrip – as well as the rear of the deck – are a triumph.

 VMAX VX5 Pro Turn Signals